joedefen/pmemstat/README.md

 In the default refreshed window loop, we see
 * a **leader line** with:
     * the current time
-    * from `/proc/meminfo` in MemTotal (Tot), MemAvailable (Avail), Tmp (Shmem), and Dirty.
+    * from `/proc/meminfo` in MemTotal (Tot), MemAvailable (Avail), Tmp (Shmem+TmpFS), and Dirty.
-    * 'Oth' is the unaccounted for memory belonging to the kernel, reserve, drivers, imprecision, etc.; `Oth=Tot-Avail-Tmp-ptotal`.
+    * 'Oth' is the unaccounted for memory belonging to the kernel, reserve, drivers, imprecision, etc.; `Oth = Tot - Avail - Tmp - ptotal`.
        * Features such as BTRFS, ZFS, zRAM, unattached SysV Shared Memory, etc., can cause 'Oth' to be significant.
        * Determining the contributors can be difficult, but start with `sudo slabtop -sc` and feature specific tools (e.g., `zpool list`).
     * how many PIDs are contributing to the report vs the total number of PIDs excluding kernel threads
 * a **header line with the reported fields** including: